folio-org/stripes-experiments/stripes-core/OVERVIEW.md

 Folio modules run on clouds of servers -- either hosted commercially by SAAS providers like EBSCO, or hosted locally by institutions that prefer to take on this kind of infrastructure work.
-These modules provide their services via RESTful APIPs.
+These modules provide their services via RESTful APIs.
 But the way Folio functionality is exposed to users (whether librarians, administrators or patrons) is in a Web browser.
 Each Folio module is fronted by a Stripes module which makes its functionality available to users.